Widow of man killed in helicopter disaster calls on Crown Office to investigate

 “The Crown Office has been in possession of the fresh evidence, withheld from all Inquiries, for some years.”

-She said MoD witnesses “serially misled” a sheriff during the FAI and later the House of Lords’ select committee on the disaster.
+She claimed MoD witnesses “serially misled” a sheriff during the FAI and later the House of Lords’ select committee on the disaster.

 She wrote: “This is a serious matter which has served to extend the heartache for all 29 families”.